top of page

 One Colonial Woman’s World reconstructs the life of Mehetabel Chandler Coit (1673–1758), the author of what may be the earliest surviving diary by an American woman.
 A native of Roxbury, Massachusetts, who later moved to Connecticut, Mehetabel began her diary at the age of fifteen and kept it intermittently until she was well into her seventies.
 A previously overlooked resource, the diary contains entries on a broad range of topics as well as poems, recipes, folk and herbal medical remedies, religious meditations, financial accounts, and even some humor.
 An extensive collection of letters by Mehetabel and her female relatives has also survived, shedding further light on her experiences.

-In 2023 the University of Massachusetts Press will be generously offering a discount of 30% off + free shipping with the code MAS021 at checkout.
+In 2024 the University of Massachusetts Press will be generously offering a discount of 30% off with the code UMASS30 at checkout.

 Penelope Winslow,